Sewing Thread Consumption Calculator

 - Stitch class

-- Total thread consumed per unit of seam length for a stitch class.
+- Total thread consumed per unit of seam length before wastage.

 - Thread group

-- A named color, shade, or construction thread grouping used for package rounding.
+- A named color, shade, or construction thread group used for package rounding.

 - Wastage

-- Extra thread allowance for breaks, repairs, tails, trimming, and production variation.
+- Extra thread added for breaks, tails, repairs, trimming, and production variation.

 - Planned pieces

-- Order quantity after extra garment reserve is added.
+- The order quantity after extra garment reserve is added and rounded up.

 References: